aws-amplify/amplify-js/media/analytics_guide.md

 ### 1. Collect Session Data

-Without additional code.
-Once correctly configured, Analytics module starts collect session data.
+Without any additional code, the Analytics module starts collect session data.
 All you need to do is to configure Analytics module.
 See [configuration](#configuration)

 ### 2. Record Event

-To record an event, call `record` method
+To record an event, call the `record` method:

 ```
 import { Analytics } from 'aws-amplify';